Managing Alpine Linux Based Container Images With Renovate

 See here for a full breakdown of this regular expression, with examples.

-The final Renovate config for this regex manager is shown below:
+The final Renovate configuration for this regex manager is shown below:

 {